AkshantVats/Learning/InterviewCampProblems/README.md

   4. Given an array, reverse the order of its elements.For example, [3,5,2,5,2,3,9] → [9,3,2,5,2,5,3]

   5. 2 Sum Problem: Given a sorted array of integers, find two numbers in the array that sum to a given integer target.For example, if a = [1,2,3,5,6,7] and target = 11, the answer will be 5 and 6.

+  6. Given a sorted array in non-decreasing order, return an array of squares of each number, also in non-decreasing order.
+For example:[-4,-2,-1,0,3,5] -> [0,1,4,9,16,25]